spelunky-fyi/Playlunky/README.md

 * Mod Management
     * Loads mods from the `Mods/Packs` folder, where each folder is one mod
     * Users can specify priority of mods using the `Mods/Packs/load_order.txt` file (useful in case multiple mods replace the same asset)
+    * Settings are specified in playlunky.ini
+        * Random Character Select: Everytime the game is launched for each character a random sheet will be loaded out of all installed and enabled mods.
+For example if you installed 5 mods that all change Roffy you will get a random version of Roffy every time you launch the game.
+Note that this only changes the visuals, not any strings and also does not currently work for full entity mods of characters.
     * On first load:
         * zip files get extracted into their own mod folders
         * the files in the mod folder are reorganized to align with the games original structure
+        * entity sprite sheets (as provided by Modlunky in the form of `Entities/*_full.png`) are merged into their respective sheets for the game
-        * all png files are automatically converted to dds, so mods can be distributed as usual (mods store a small database to catch when they get updated)
+        * all other png files are automatically converted to dds, so mods can be distributed as usual (mods store a small database to catch when they get updated)
-        * stickers and journal entries are generated from character mods
+        * additionally stickers and journal entries are generated from character mods